Peru leader rejects indigenous land rights law

 Last year, more than 30 people died in clashes between police and Amazon tribes opposed to oil projects.

-Indigenous groups say they have seen little benefit from the rush to develop Peru's rich natural resources, and they fear their traditional ways of life will be destroyed.'No limits'
+Indigenous groups say they have seen little benefit from the rush to develop Peru's rich natural resources, and they fear their traditional ways of life will be destroyed.

 Mr Garcia sent the law back to Congress just days before MPs begin a two-month recess at the end of this week.